 We spend time upfront doing our due diligence to help ensure that we can provide quality living conditions for all tenants, avoid legal matters, and focus our limited staffing resources on providing the best possible service.
 Explore our qualifications further on our applicant worksheet.

 When we process an application, we are looking for a few key things:

 - That you have been a good tenant in the past (provided this is not your first rental).
 In general, that means that you have paid your rent on time and have no past evictions.

-Third, include with your application or send us an email with the following documentation for income verification.
+Include with your application the following documentation for income verification.
 We don’t mean to pry – we just need to make sure we are in compliance with HUD’s program!